No. 61: Jake Olson

 “It turned out to be a beautiful moment,” Olson said.

-Former USC head coach Pete Carroll saw Olson go into the game and said he called Olson and said, “Hey Jakey!
+Former USC head coach Pete Carroll was watching on TV.
+He called Olson afterward and screamed: “Hey Jakey!
 I’m so proud of you.
 I love you.”

-If anyone by this point could see the good in all that happened, it was Olson.
+If anyone by this point could see all that was special in what had just happened, it was Olson.

 The context

-On Jake Olson’s official website he explains his story:
+On Jake Olson’s official website, he best explains his story:

 The last thing I saw was a flash of light.